 The Carnivore Diet has exploded in recent years, thanks largely to it receiving the ‘Joe Rogan stamp of approval’.
 Behind the movement are medical doctors like Shawn Baker and Paul Saladino, both of whom have written books on the diet and profess the incredible effects it has had on their own health and thousands of their followers.
 But with other health professionals telling us to limit our red meat intake or even stamp it out altogether, can a meat-only diet actually be good for you?
 Could animal-based eating be the key to good health that our ever-worsening public health has been lacking?

-What is a Carnivore Diet?
+- What is the Carnivore Diet?

 A carnivore diet is, as the name implies, a diet that consists entirely of animal-based foods.
 Animal-based foods include meat, eggs, fish, and certain dairy products, and exclude all other foods – fruit, vegetables, grains, and nuts.
 Normally, an individual subscribing to the diet will eat 1-3 meals per day within a 6-10 hour window to also incorporate the benefits of intermittent fasting.
 Similar to the high-fat, low-carb Ketogenic diet, the Carnivore Diet takes this one step further by excluding carbohydrates altogether and only incorporating animal fats.